-For the Class of 2017 and Class of 2018 only, all J.D. students must successfully complete one or more classes that have been approved by the Law School’s Committee on Professional Skills Development as fulfilling the professional skills requirement set by the Accreditation Committee of the American Bar Association.
+For the Class of 2018 only, all J.D. students must successfully complete one or more classes that have been approved by the Law School’s Professional Skills Development Committee as fulfilling the professional skills requirement set by the ABA.

-For a list of classes that satisfy the professional skills and/or experiential learning requirement, please review the Law School’s course offerings website at http://www.law.uchicago.edu/courses.
-Please also note that a course used to satisfy either writing requirement cannot also be used to satisfy the skills requirement.
+For a list of classes that satisfy the professional skills and/or experiential learning requirement, please review the Law School’s course offerings website at my.uchicago.edu.
+Please also note that a course used to satisfy either writing requirement (WP or SRP) cannot be used also to satisfy the professional skills or experiential learning requirements.

 Note that some state bars are considering having higher experiential requirements.
 Students should research any special jurisdictional requirements in this regard.